jwr-git/pwcoco/README.md

 - `n1` - also `n2`, specify the sample size (or number of controls, see next flag) for the corresponding summary statistics.
 - `n1_case` - also `n2_case`, specify the number of cases for the corresponding summary statistics.
 If this flag is given, the above flag becomes the number of controls.

+PWCoCo makes use of OpenMP to parallelise some tasks.
+This can greatly increase the performance of the tool and decrease the time required to run.
+It is advisable to use a compiler that utilises OpenMP version 3.0 (which is sadly not yet supported by Visual Studio).
+Furthermore, allowing the tool to make use of more threads should improve performance, especially with regards to the reference data loading.
+The reference panel loading and operations are the most intensive in the tool, so larger panels will require longer to parse -- in these instances, it would be preferable to use more threads so that performance is not greatly impacted.

 ## Example
 Example files will be provided soon so that a full analysis can be run.
 Instead, here is an example command to run the analysis: